 Bus Shelter Footfall

-Some sensing technologies to be considered for bus shelter footfall, highest-priority first, given that we'd not like anything we use to be visible nor require physical modification of the shelters/flags if at all possible:
+Listed here, highest-priority first, are some sensing technologies to be considered for bus shelter footfall.
+We'd not like anything that we use to be visible nor to require physical modification of the shelters/flags if at all possible:

 - [core] Light obstruction (eg sudden drop indicates someone seated) in seats or maybe elsewhere.

 - [core] Push-buttons on timetable boards and other direct physical interaction.

 - Bluetooth phone (eg on person) detection (eg WRL-12576 or Bluetooth module PRO).
 Bluetooth preferred over (say) Wifi for lower-range and thus less likely to pick up signals from nearby buildings, etc.

 - Capacitive proximity detection in seats or maybe elsewhere (eg CapSenseTest).

 - Microwave doppler (eg HB100 and breakout board, Parallax X-Band Motion Detector #32213 5V@8mA digital output).

 - Seat strain gauge to detect breathing and/or heartbeat.

 - Resistive strain gauge in seats.